 What is Hydro-Jetting?Hydro-jetting is a method of drain cleaning that utilizes jets of water under extreme pressure.
 To make it a little easier to understand, you can compare hydro-jetting with everyday pressure washing.
 Both machines use pressurized water to clean messes.
-However, the pressures used in hydro-jetting machines are much, much higher than those found in common pressure washers that you can rent from your local hardware store.
-Moreover, since water (and other liquids) don’t compress, that added pressure translates directly into greater cleaning power.
+However, the pressures used in hydro-jetting machines are much higher than those found in common pressure washers that you can rent from your local hardware store.
+Moreover, since water (and other liquids) don’t compress, added pressure translates directly into greater cleaning power.

 The Pros of Hydro-Jetting ServicesNow that you have a firm grasp over what exactly hydro-jetting is let’s get into the pros of the drain cleaning method.
 Some of the pros of hydro-jetting include the following:

 - Environmental Friendliness: Since the only chemical used in hydro-jetting is water, hydro-jetting is one of the most environmentally-friendly drain cleaning methods around.

 - Extreme Efficiency: As we described earlier, since water doesn’t compress, the intense pressures utilized translate directly into higher cleaning power.
 In fact, hydro-jetting is so powerful that it can cut away tree roots from inside your drain lines, with water alone!